dickinson-comp130-01-fa2023/comp130-web/resources/index.md

 ## Class 12

+* Updated version of HW4 is available (same questions, but with some additional hints and clarifications).
 * Overview of how to book an appointment with a QR tutor at the [QR center](https://www.dickinson.edu/info/20525/quantitative_reasoning_center/2962/quantitative_reasoning_center).
 * Informal discussion of the *scope* of a variable: most variables and